-Arena Stage will present Mary Kathryn Nagle’s play Sovereignty, directed by Molly Smith, in the Kreeger Theater, January 12-February 18.The production will be the fourth in Arena Stage’s Power Plays initiative, as it “travels the intersections of personal and political truths, historic and present struggles.”
+Arena Stage is presenting Mary Kathryn Nagle’s play Sovereignty, directed by Molly Smith, in the Kreeger Theater, thru February 18.The production is the fourth in Arena Stage’s Power Plays initiative, as it “travels the intersections of personal and political truths, historic and present struggles.”
 The play tells the story of Sarah Ridge Polson, a young Cherokee lawyer fighting to restore her Nation’s jurisdiction as she confronts the ever-present ghosts of her grandfathers.
 The story stretches from the 1830s Cherokee Nation (now present-day Georgia) and Andrew Jackson’s White House to the Cherokee Nation in present-day Oklahoma.
 Sovereignty “asks how high the flames of anger can rise before they ultimately consume the truth.”

 Image below:The logo for Sovereignty by Goni Montez

-Folger Theatre will present The Way of the World, a new comedy adapted from the classic play by William Congreve, written and directed by Theresa Rebeck, January 9-February 11.A physical comedy, it’s the story of “a sweet-natured woman with just a little baggage—a $600 million inheritance."
+Folger Theatre is presenting The Way of the World, a new comedy adapted from the classic play by William Congreve, written and directed by Theresa Rebeck, thru February 11.A physical comedy, it’s the story of “a sweet-natured woman with just a little baggage—a $600 million inheritance."
 The play is set among the one percent, where money and status determine everything………”

-Ford’s Theatre will present Timberlake Wertenbaker’s Jefferson’s Garden, which is a drama set during the American Revolution, January 19-February 11.The play, directed by Nataki Garrett, is said to explore “the contradictions between our founding fathers’ ideals and the realities of freedom in America.
+Ford’s Theatre is presenting Timberlake Wertenbaker’s Jefferson’s Garden, which is a drama set during the American Revolution, thru February 11.The play, directed by Nataki Garrett, is said to explore “the contradictions between our founding fathers’ ideals and the realities of freedom in America.
 The story centers on a Quaker pacifist, who defies his family to fight in the American Revolution, and an enslaved woman who is tempted to fight for the British when they promise her liberty.
 On their travels, they cross paths with Thomas Jefferson, George Mason and Sally Hemings as the tale moves from Revolutionary battlefields to Paris to Thomas Jefferson’s home, Monticello.
 The play is part of the Women’s Voices Theater Festival.

 Image below: A scene from On Your Feet!

-The Kennedy Center will present The Humansin the Eisenhower Theatre, January 9-28.
+The Kennedy Center is presenting The Humansin the Eisenhower Theatre, thru January 28.
 The play “takes place over the course of a family dinner on Thanksgiving.
 As darkness falls and eerie things start to go bump in the night, the Blake clan’s deepest fears and greatest follies are laid bare.
 Our modern age of anxiety is keenly observed in this new American classic that won the 2016 Tony Award® for Best Play.”
 The play’s all-star cast includes Emmy® winner and Tony® nominee Richard Thomas.
 The show is recommended for age 15 & up.

 Image below: The logo for The Humans.